HugoSilva023/HugoSilva023/README.md

 - 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript e ReactJs.
 - 📚 My study plan TypeScript, SASS and IONIC.
-- 💼 I'm looking for my first job as a programmer.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music PopRock, Rock and MetalCore.
 But mainly playing the drums.
 - 🎮 Play Fifa or PES, I guarantee myself in either of these.
 But I like action, adventure and racing too.